 The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

-At the very beginning of product development or at any other stage, if needed, choosing and defining research practices may help product teams to organize and plan their upcoming work.
+At the very beginning of product development or any other stage, choosing and defining research practices may help product teams to organize and plan their upcoming work.